exporo/sls-laravel-boilerplate/README.md

 ```

 We have configured the database so that it does not pause in a production environment.
 Furthermore, it can not be simply deleted by cloudformation.
-The same is done for the complete cloudformation stack in the CircleCi deploy prod job with protectTermination command.
+The same is done for the complete cloudformation stack in the CircleCi deploy prod job with the protectTermination command.
 The protectTermination command is also implemented in our deploy chain plugin.

 ```